 Finally, I regularly review papers for Inflammatory Bowel Disease, GUT, Alimentary Pharmacology & Therapeutics, Frontline Gastroenterology, Journal of Crohn’s and Colitis, and the British Medical Journal.

-As of 2019 I am leading an exciting project, called WikiMed.org, to provide healthcare advice to the poorest people in the world.
+As of 2020 I am leading an exciting project, called Kitohealth.org, a non-profit organisation pioneering a technological approach to saving children’s lives.
 This is a MedTech venture- watch this space!

 - £12,000 awarded by the All Ladies Palace of Westminster Committee 2010/2012, following peer review to support project entitled, “Development of remote patient data entry in the IBD clinic” (2010/2012).
 End date 2013.